inkVerb/syb/README.md

 8. Exceptions to geometric presumptions always exist.
 This is presumed to be necessary and expected.

 V. Identifyability of Language: I believe the following about language...
 1. Language is identifyable.
-I mean nothing biggotous by identifying a language, its rules of syntax and vocabulary, and the name for a language that helps to recognize that language nor by holding an understanding of language as explained here in the SYB Code.
+I mean nothing bigotous by identifying a language, its rules of syntax and vocabulary, and the name for a language that helps to recognize that language nor by holding an understanding of language as explained here in the SYB Code.
 2. Language is unique.
 In a human language, for example, a noun is other than a verb, adjective, or article.
 3. Language is combinable.
 Language can include "SYB".
 For example, a gerund is noun and a verb, eventhough the gerund is not the noun and the verb is not the gerund.
 4. Language is distinct.
 English cannot be Spanish.
 Retaining this distinction is necessary to preserve and enjoy the beauty of language.
 This is least of all "limiting" and most of all "empowering".